awsdocs/aws-php-developers-guide/doc_source/getting-started_migration.rst

 be thrown by a given operation is not available, which made version 2's fine-grained exception classes incomplete.

-You should handle errors by catching the root exception class for each service (e.g., ``Aws\Rds\Exception\RdsException``).
+Handle errors by catching the root exception class for each service (e.g., ``Aws\Rds\Exception\RdsException``).
 You can use the ``getAwsErrorCode()`` method of the exception to check for specific error codes.
 This is functionally equivalent to catching different exception classes, but provides that function